 Descent: 1090m

-The route that you take today is little different.
-After crossing the army post and showing the army permit you shall gradually climb into beautiful valley passing Tegethang the winter home of Yak herders.
+The route that you take today is a little different.
+After crossing the army post and showing the army permit you shall gradually climb into a beautiful valley passing Tegethang the winter home of Yak herders.
 You can see many yaks today before arriving at the base of beautiful Jumolhari Mountain.
-You can also see the ruins of old fortress used to guard Bhutan against the Tibetan invasion.
+You can also see the ruins of the old fortress used to guard Bhutan against the Tibetan invasion.
 Camp at the base of Jumolhari Mountain at an altitude of 4115m.
 You have covered 15km and takes about 5 to 6 hours leisure trek.

 Today you shall take good rest at the campsite and enjoy the 360-degree view of the Jumolhari Mountain.
 You can hike around the campsite.
 There are beautiful day hikes around this camp if you are still energetic.
 One of the highlights of the day hike at Jangothang is Tshophu Lake which is 1 and half hour walk.
 Here you get a good supply of brown trout and if you are a fisherman then don’t forget to bring your fishing equipment.
 This is the optional itinerary.